Markus Haris Maulana

-Markus Haris Maulana or Muhammad Haris Maulana (born Markus Horison Ririhina; 14 March 1981) is an Indonesian former professional footballer who played as a goalkeeper.
-He is now the goalkeeper coach for Indonesia U16 football team.
+Muhammad Markus Haris Maulana (born as Markus Horison Ririhina; 14 March 1981) is an Indonesian former professional footballer who played as a goalkeeper.
+He is now the goalkeeper coach for the Indonesia U16 national team.
 He made 37 appearances for the Indonesia national team.

 Club career

 Maulana was born in Pangkalan Brandan, North Sumatra.

 After five years playing for PSMS Medan, Maulana decided to move to Persik Kediri in 2008 but in the mid-season of 2008–09, he went back to his former club.

 In the 2009–10 season of Indonesia Super League, Maulana played for Arema Malang.
 He also played for Persib Bandung after making his debut for the club on 21 February 2010 with 2–0 against Persisam Putra Samarinda as a substitute on the farewell match of Sinthaweechai Hathairattanakool.

 International career

 Maulana's debut in the Indonesia national team came in a friendly match against Hongkong on 1 June 2007, which Indonesia won 3–0.
 He played once in the 2007 AFC Asian Cup, in Indonesia's 1–0 loss against South Korea on 18 July 2007.
 He participated in PON 2000 in East Java and PON 2004 in Sumatera Selatan.